Inductive Subgraph Embedding for Link Prediction

 \section{Methodology}

-In this section, we give the details of the proposed framework SCLRL, as schematically depicted in Figure~\ref{fig:framework}.
-Our framework is mainy composed of the following components: (1) a subgraph extractor which captures the subgraphs centered on target links from the graph topology; (2) a subgraph augmentor which generates a series of variant graph views using various transformations on attributes and topology of subgraphs; (3) a GNN-based encoder which learns graph-level representation for generated graph views; (4) a subgraph-level contrast maximizes the consistency between two augmented views of the same subgraph.
+In this section, we give the details of the proposed framework SE4LP, as schematically depicted in Figure~\ref{fig:framework}.
+Our framework is mainy composed of the following components: (1) a subgraph extractor which captures the subgraphs centered on target links from the graph topology; (2) a subgraph augmentor which generates a series of variant graph views using various transformations on attributes and topology of subgraphs; (3) a GNN-based encoder which learns graph-level representation for generated graph views; (4) a subgraph-level contrast maximizes the consistency between two augmented views of the same subgraph; (5) a subgraph predictor mapping the subgraph representations to labels reflecting link existence.
 Next, we describe the details of each component.